ettolrahc97/LA-Crime-Data-Analysis-Project/README.md

 ![](Overview_of_LA_CRIME_Analysis.png)

 # Insights Deep Dive
 **Crime Trends Over Time:** Overall crimes highlights the importance of identifying dominant crime types and patterns to prioritize prevention and resource allocation.
 This suggests that property crimes and theft-related offenses are the most prevalent, particularly involving vehicles.
-The crimes tend to involve older victims, possibly reflecting workplace-related or situational offenses rather than street-level crimes.
+Majority of victims are young to middle-aged adults.
+This indicates that crimes disproportionately affect adults in their 20s to early 40s.
+This pattern may reflect social exposure and vulnerability, as adults in prime working age and social activity are more likely to encounter situations leading to victimization.
+The crimes for older victims, possibly reflecting workplace-related or situational offenses rather than street-level crimes.
 Immediate reporting is more common for public, visible, or urgent incidents, where victims or witnesses seek rapid response.
 The delays of reported crimes may reflect sensitive cases, fear of reporting, or prolonged investigation timelines, especially for crimes involving minors or internal misconduct.

 - **Areas with most crimes during night-time.**
 [Visualization specific to category 1]